caseyg/awesome/TOPICS.md

 *   [tanepiper/obsidian-garden](https://github.com/tanepiper/obsidian-garden) - A knowledge management garden for https://obsidian.md, in which to grow your ideas

-*   [dvorka/mindforger](https://github.com/dvorka/mindforger) - Thinking notebook and Markdown editor with LLM wingman.
+*   [dvorka/mindforger](https://github.com/dvorka/mindforger) - Thinking notebook and Markdown editor.

 *   [athensresearch/athens](https://github.com/athensresearch/athens) - Athens is no longer maintainted.
 Athens was an open-source, collaborative knowledge graph, backed by YC W21